 Meibomian Gland Dysfunction

-Latest studies show that over 70% of Dry Eye is caused by a problem with the oily part of the tear film.
-Glands on each eyelid produces this oily component, but far too often these glands become blocked.
+Latest studies show that over 70% of Dry Eyes are caused by a problem with the oily part of the tear film.
+Glands on each eyelid produce this oily component, but far too often these glands become blocked.

 This eye condition is known as Meibomian Gland Dysfunction or MGD.